Information for Graduates, Class of 2015

 9 a.m. – 6 p.m.

 NOTE: You will be purchasing your cap & gown for $25 at the campus Bookstore.
 Checks, money orders, cash, and credit cards (Visa and/or Mastercard only) are accepted.
-Please take the enclosed card with you to the campus Bookstore for payment, then come to the Student Activities Center for pick-up.
+A purchase/pick-up card was enclosed in a mailer sent to graduates’ homes; please take this card with you to the campus Bookstore for payment, then come to the Student Activities Center for pick-up

 Please be dressed in your cap and gown by 5 p.m.
 DO NOT BRING A HANDBAG or BACKPACK!
 (There is no one to watch your personal items.
 You can leave them with a family member.)
 You will be given final instructions for the line-up at that time, and you will be handed a 3 x 5 card to print your name on.
 As you walk toward the stage, you will hand the card to the reader so your name can be announced, and then you will be presented with your diploma cover.